alajusticia/laravel-logins/README.md

 ## UI components

-Logins also comes with ready-to-use UI components.
+Logins also includes ready-to-use UI components.

+These optional add-ons are designed for projects using the official Laravel starter kits.
+They provide a working setup out of the box, without requiring you to build your own components.

 The following Laravel starter kits are supported (more coming):